-To get to Langun, we went through a steep uphill trek, and then a rope-assisted vertical descent.
+To get to Langun, we went through a steep uphill trek and a rope-assisted vertical descent.
 Upon observation, I noticed that Kuya Lando and Kuya Remy are more technically adept to safety, compared to the guides provided by the LGU, who didn’t have any safety gears with them.

-Like Gobingob, live speleothems grow at almost every section of upper Langun.
+Like Gobingob, live speleothems grow at almost every section of upper Langun Cave.
 The famed stalagmite forest is also situated in Langun.

-We suddenly got excited when we finally saw a natural light peeking through the hole atop the upper Langun Cave.
+We suddenly got excited when we finally saw a natural light peeking through the hole atop the upper Langun.
 It was like a ray of hope, which reminded us that we were finally close to the second campsite.

 Crossing the Guano Challenge

-The challenge did not end there nonetheless.
+The challenge did not end there, nonetheless.
 We had to cross a deep guano deposit before we could get to the camping area.
 The first step was heel deep.
-Every time our shoes are buried, hundreds of cockroaches surface.
-And then, they dig into the bat shit to hide themselves.
-Unfamiliar spiders and cave crickets were also romping on the walls.
+Every time our shoes were buried, hundreds of cockroaches rushed to the surface.
+And then, they dug into the bat shit to hide themselves.
+Unfamiliar spiders and cave crickets were also romping on the cave walls.

 As we moved at the middle of the guano stack, it became deeper and grubbier.
-Since it also stinks, I tried holding my breath.
-It felt so good when I finally passed that filth.
+Since it also stank, I tried holding my breath as long as I could.
+It felt so good when I finally escaped that filth.